-These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS").
-The significant policies applied in these consolidated financial statements are based on IFRS in effect as of July 31, 2023.
+These consolidated financial statements have been prepared in accordance with IFRS Accountings Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB").
+The material accounting policy information applied in these consolidated financial statements are based on IFRS in effect as of July 31, 2024.

-These consolidated financial statements were approved for issue by the Board of Directors on November 28, 2023.
+These consolidated financial statements were approved for issue by the Board of Directors on November 26, 2024.